Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #6: Heart-Shaped Oat & Carrot Dog Cookies

-Your golden is doing that thing again — nosing around the kitchen, tail going full helicopter, because she knows something good is happening.
+Your golden is doing that thing again.
+The one where she nosing around the kitchen, her tail doing that helicopter thing, because she knows there’s something good happening.

-These little heart-shaped cookies are made with rolled oats, shredded carrot, and whole wheat flour.
-They bake up golden and crunchy, and honestly they look so cute on a baking sheet lined with parchment paper.
+These little heart shaped cookies are made with rolled oats, shredded carrot and whole wheat flour.
+They bake up golden and crunchy.
+I think they look adorable on a baking sheet with parchment paper.

 Ingredients: